MET New York Guide

 What do the little ones prefer to see?
 So many people have asked this question that the institution has gone straight to the source and asked dozens of children their opinion.
 Based on their answers and choices, they have put together this wonderful handbook with the works they like the most.

 In the top one, as expected, is the Egyptian temple, built by the Roman Emperor Augustus about two thousand years ago, dedicated to the goddess Isis.
-Kids will also love the knight's armor decorated with engravings of the sun, animals and mythological beings; as well as a garden recreated from the courtyard of a scholar in China, with its rocks, water and seasonal plants and the statue of the Elephant god, a Hindu god, among others.
+Children also love the knight's armor decorated with engravings of the sun, animals and mythological beings; as well as a garden recreated from the courtyard of a scholar in China, with its rocks, water and seasonal plants and the statue of the Elephant god, a Hindu god, among others.

 So you know, if you visit New York with children this is a great option for a family day out while the little ones also have fun.